Black Country Slang & Black Country Dialect.

 -

-Black Country term for food or a packed lunch.
+Black Country term for moving clumsily or working hard.

 -